Comment on page

 In this query, we're performing the following operations:

-field of "orders".
-This creates an array called "user_orders" containing the matching orders for each user. - 3.
+2. $lookup: Joins the "users" collection with the "orders" collection based on the _id field of "users" and the userId field of "orders".
+This creates an array called "user_orders" containing the matching orders for each user.

-: Deconstructs the "user_orders" array, creating separate documents for each order associated with a user. - 4.
+3. $unwind: Deconstructs the "user_orders" array, creating separate documents for each order associated with a user.

-: Sorts the resulting documents in descending order based on thetotal_amount
+5. $sort: Sorts the resulting documents in descending order based on the total_amount field.

 This query performs a join and aggregation operation to find users aged 30 or above, counts their total number of orders, calculates the total amount of their orders, and sorts the results by the total order amount in descending order.
 Finally, it limits the result to the top 10 users with the highest total order amount.